 - having residence or principal place of business in the EU; and

-- being a small and medium-sized enterprise, natural person, non-profit organisation, university or public research organisation.
+- being a small or medium-sized enterprise, a natural person, a non-profit organisation, or a university or public research organisation.

 Availability of a unitary patent

-This is because the European patent must have granted with the “same set of claims” in all of the contracting member states irrespective of whether these states have ratified the UPC Agreement or not.
-Malta joined the EPC on 01 March 2007.
-European applications which were filed before 01 March 2007 do not therefore have the same set of claims in all of the member states because there is no set of claims in Malta.
+A unitary patent is only available if the European patent grants with the "same set of claims" in all of the unitary patent member states irrespective of whether these states have ratified the UPC Agreement or not.

 There is also speculation that a unitary patent will not be available for a European patent application which does not designate all of the participating member states, that is, applications filed before 01 April 2009 when it was possible to pay up to seven designation fees.